vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 charismatic leader to a group of powerful and charismatic elites, to the distributed and aggregated wisdom of a whole community.

-Our story is shifting from valuing an authoritarian rule to valuing egal- itarian rule – aggregating the wisdom of an independent, informed, diverse public in issue-based problem-solving and conflict resolution.
+Our story is shifting from valuing an authoritarian rule to valuing egalitarian rule – aggregating the wisdom of an independent, informed, diverse public in issue-based problem-solving and conflict resolution.
 Our Constitution is a milestone on this path toward governing of, by and for a people.
 Our 2016 election may make this seem like a fantasy,